tomas-rampas/fin-math-quant-recipes/README.md

    - The container will be stopped automatically
    - You can also manually stop the container from Docker Desktop

+### GitHub Container Registry Authentication (Optional)

+This repository uses GitHub Container Registry (GHCR) to cache container images for faster builds:

+1. **How It Works**:
+   - In GitHub Codespaces: Authentication happens automatically
+   - In GitHub Actions: The workflow authenticates with GHCR using repository secrets
+   - For local development: You can provide a GitHub token

+2. **Setting Up Local Authentication** (for faster builds):
+   - Generate a GitHub Personal Access Token with `read:packages` permission
+   - Set it as an environment variable in VS Code settings or a local `.env` file
+   - See detailed instructions in [.devcontainer/README.md](.devcontainer/README.md)

+3. **Fallback Behavior**:
+   - If no token is available, the container will still build successfully
+   - It just won't use cached layers, so the first build may take longer
+   - Subsequent builds within the same session will be faster due to local Docker caching

 This setup ensures everyone working on the project has identical dependencies and configuration, eliminating "works on my machine" issues, whether working locally or in the cloud.